lwf/bosun-monitor.github.io/api.md

 All Search endpoints return a sorted json array.
 The search data is populated by observing data that has been relayed through the instance of bosun.

+### /api/host

+Returns dashboard-ready data for all hosts.

 ### /api/metric

 Returns the metrics that have been relayed through bosun.